IPCC report: why curbing our carbon footprint needs teamwork

-One of the chapters of the almost 3,000 page document focused on the role of international cooperation.
+One of the chapters of the almost 3,000-page document focused on the role of international cooperation.
 It explores how countries have been working together to face the climate threat through mechanisms like the Paris agreement, but also other types of collaboration that have started to emerge between businesses or civil society organisations to push for climate action.

-Anthony Patt, lead author of the IPCC report and professor of climate policy at the Institute for environmental decisions at Swiss Federal Institute of Technology Zurich (ETHZ), told Geneva solutions why global cooperation is a key tool to curb the carbon footprint.
+Anthony Patt, lead author of the IPCC report and professor of climate policy at the Institute for environmental decisions at the Swiss Federal Institute of Technology Zurich (ETHZ), told Geneva solutions why global cooperation is a key tool to curb the carbon footprint.

-GS News: What is the role of international cooperation in limiting climate change?
+Geneva Solutions: What is the role of international cooperation in limiting climate change?

 Anthony Patt: International cooperation is vital for the global response to climate change.
 It’s been working so far to motivate countries to put in place more ambitious policies, and those policies have shown some results.
 What we’ve seen is there's been a change in terms of what international cooperation does.
 Looking back at the Kyoto protocol 10 years ago, international cooperation was the place within which countries negotiated how much they were going to reduce their emissions.
 The theory was that if more countries promised to do more, other countries would promise to do more as well through these negotiations.
 What we're seeing now is that it’s a less formal process.
 What the Paris agreement does is it imposes strict deadlines every few years where countries are required to make commitments.
 That seems to be providing a really strong political incentive for countries to promise to do more.